 So why is it so necessary for organizations to create a successful learning and development plan, especially now?
 What are the key outcomes that make it so crucial if a company wants to grow and gain a competitive edge in the volatile business environment?

 Establishing a learning and development strategy means focusing on the specific professional development objectives and actions that will contribute to your employee’s skills required to successfully perform their job role.

-When this is successfully done, companies help their teams develop the required competencies in the most effective way, leading to them adopting the vital growth mindset amongst their people, which according to Harvard researchers, positively contributes to the prospering of a company.
+When this is successfully done, companies help their teams develop the required competencies most effectively, leading to them adopting the vital growth mindset amongst their people, which according to Harvard researchers, positively contributes to the prospering of a company.

 But it isn’t simply just people's capabilities that improve when HR creates learning and development strategies.
 The benefits of creating a learning and development plan creep into other areas of the business, for example:

 A 2020 Work Institute study showed voluntary employee turnover costs U.S. businesses more than $630 billion annually.
 When acquiring new employees costs companies much more than retaining them, it’s in HR’s best interest to make sure employees feel motivated, welcome, and satisfied in their roles.